|

 - editor mentions on StorageSearch.com

-- editor's comments:- December 2009 - SandForce has - in less than
+- editor's comments:- December 2011 - SandForce is the best known

-SSD SoCs - having
+SSD controllers - and

-achieved high rankings in StorageSearch.com's quarterly rankings of the
+has achieved high rankings in StorageSearch.com's quarterly rankings of the

-top 10 SSD oems.
+top 10 SSD oems since

-SandForce inside".
 Therefore end-users who want to peek ahead at the

 SSD performance market